romandunets/node-express-skeleton/README.md

  * How to implement integration tests with fixtures
  * How to implement pagination for lists
  * How to implement sorting for lists
+ * How to implement filtering for lists
+ * How to handle CORS problem

 ## Features
 Unathorized user can only create a new user account.
 Every authorized user can manage his own set of items using the full set of CRUD operations.